Jason Robards: Marriages and family

-Robards was married 4 times and had 6 children.
-With his first wife, Eleanor Pittman, Robards had three children, including Jason III.
-His second marriage to actress Rachel Taylor lasted from April 1959-May 1961.
+Robards was married four times and had six children.
+With his first wife, Eleanor Pittman, Robards had three children, including Jason Robards III.
+His second marriage to actress Rachel Taylor lasted from April 1959 to May 1961.
 He and actress Lauren Bacall, his third wife, to whom he was married from 1961 to 1969, had a son, actor Sam Robards.
 Robards and Bacall divorced in part due to his alcoholism.
 Robards had two more children with his fourth wife, Lois O'Connor, and they remained married until his death.

 Health problems and death

 In 1972, Robards was seriously injured in an automobile crash when he drove his car into the side of a mountain on a winding California road, requiring extensive surgery and facial reconstruction.
-The crash may have been related to his longtime struggle with alcoholism.
+The crash may have been related to his alcoholism.
 Robards overcame his addiction and went on to publicly campaign for alcoholism awareness.

 Robards was an American Civil War buff and scholar, an interest which informed his portrayal of the voice of Ulysses S. Grant in The Civil War series by filmmaker Ken Burns.

 Robards was a resident of the Southport section of Fairfield, Connecticut.
 He died of lung cancer in Bridgeport, Connecticut, on December 26, 2000.
 His remains were buried at Oak Lawn Cemetery in Fairfield.